ellipsephp/dispatcher/README.md

 $dispatcher->handle($request);
 ```

+Here is some ellipse packages providing resolvers for common resolving scenario:

+- [ellipse/dispatcher-callable](https://github.com/ellipsephp/dispatcher-callable) allowing to use callables as Psr-15 instances
+- [ellipse/dispatcher-container](https://github.com/ellipsephp/dispatcher-container) allowing to use Psr-15 instances retrieved from a [Psr-11 container](http://www.php-fig.org/psr/psr-11/meta/) using their class names
+- [ellipse/dispatcher-controller](https://github.com/ellipsephp/dispatcher-controller) allowing to use controller definitions as Psr-15 request handler

-There will soon be an ellipse package for every common resolving scenario.
-Then it will be up to you to build the dispatcher factory you want.
+Then it is up to you to build the dispatcher factory you need.

 ## Composing a dispatcher